-For 40% of UK workers slow internet connection is the biggest time waster, according to a study by Talk Talk.
+For 40% of UK workers, slow internet connection is the biggest time waster.

-There’s no doubt the internet has become vital for daily business activities.
+In the midst of the Covid-19 pandemic, with everyone encouraged to work from home, we are all suffering somewhat from a slow internet connection.
+There’s no doubt the internet is vital for daily business activities.
 We need it for almost everything.
 Working at a faster pace, to tighter deadlines and juggling heavier workloads, losing the internet is stressful for your employees.
 When it goes down, it’s like losing an arm or a leg.

 Employees are left frustrated, waiting for pages to load and files to download.
 All this waiting is costing your employees time and your business money.